signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 - `--hec-url URL`
 - `--hec-token TOKEN`

-**Note**: The installer script does not include any fluentd log sources.
 Custom fluentd source config files can be added to the `/etc/otel/collector/fluentd/conf.d` directory after installation.
+Please note:

-Config files added to this directory should have a `.conf` extension, and the `td-agent` service will need to be restarted to include/enable the new files, i.e.
+- Config files added to this directory should have a `.conf` extension.
+- Ensure that the "td-agent" user has permissions to access the new config files and the paths defined within.
-`sudo systemctl restart td-agent`.
+- The `td-agent` service will need to be restarted to include/enable the new files, i.e. `sudo systemctl restart td-agent`.

 A sample config and instructions for collecting journald log events is available at `/etc/otel/collector/fluentd/conf.d/journald.conf.example`.